linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 > Note: The above mentioned `run.sh` file does not rely on this configuration file.
 The script is only responsible for issuing the `go test` cmd.
 This configuration file is meant for the go code to initialize a struct that the tests can read from.

 This feature gives users the flexibility of running tests according to their preferences.
-Proposed structure :
+If this file is absent, the test tool shall be made to automatically use default values for the tests.
+For E.g, assume a struct `TestOptions` that holds the values from this file.
+We may have a method that reads values from this config file and returns an instance of `TestOptions` for the tests to read from.
+If the file is absent, this method can return an instance of `TestOptions` with some defaults.

+Below is the proposed structure for this configuration file:
 ```yaml
 installOptions:
     bools: <array>